President of Singapore: Constitutional role

-The president is the head of state of the Republic of Singapore.
-In addition to being the Head of State, it is also the function of the President to safeguard the past reserves of Singapore and the integrity of the Public Services of Singapore.
+The president is the head of state of Singapore.
+In addition to being the head of state, it is also the function of the president to safeguard the national reserves and the integrity of the public service of Singapore.
 The executive authority of Singapore is vested in the president and exercisable by them or by the Cabinet or any minister authorised by the Cabinet.
 However, the Constitution vests "general direction and control of the Government" in the Cabinet.
-In most cases, the president is bound to exercise their powers in accordance with the advice of the Cabinet or of a Minister acting under the general authority of the Cabinet.
+In most cases, the president is bound to exercise their powers in accordance with the advice of the Cabinet or of a minister acting under the general authority of the Cabinet.

-However, the president is able to exercise some powers in their personal discretion such as preventing the government of the day from drawing on the reserves which were not accumulated during its current term of office, refusing to make or revoking an appointment to any of the public offices under Article 22 of the Constitution such as Chief Justice, Attorney-General, Chief of Defence Force and Commissioner of Police, amongst others., exercising oversight over the Corrupt Practices Investigation Bureau and decisions of the Executive under the Internal Security Act and the Maintenance of Religious Harmony Act.
+However, the president is able to exercise some powers in their personal discretion such as preventing the government of the day from drawing on the reserves which were not accumulated during its current term of office; revoking or appointing any of the public offices under Article 22 of the Constitution such as Chief Justice, Attorney-General, Chief of Defence Force, and Commissioner of Police, amongst others; exercising oversight over the Corrupt Practices Investigation Bureau (CPIB); and decisions of the Executive under the Internal Security Act and the Maintenance of Religious Harmony Act.

-As a component of the legislature together with Parliament, the president is also jointly vested with legislative authority.
+As a component of the legislature together with the parliament, the president is also jointly vested with legislative authority.
 The president's primary role in the exercise of legislative power to make laws is assenting to bills passed by Parliament.

 As the president exercises this constitutional function in accordance with the Cabinet's advice and not in their personal discretion except in certain circumstances, they may not refuse to assent to bills that Parliament has validly passed.
 The words of enactment in Singapore Statutes are: "Be it enacted by the president with the advice and consent of the Parliament of Singapore, as follows:".
 The president usually opens each parliamentary session with an address drafted by the Cabinet setting out the government's agenda for the session, and may address Parliament and send messages to it.

 The president has been called "Singapore's No. 1 diplomat".
 Ambassadors and high commissioners accredited to Singapore present their credentials to the president, and the president is called upon by visiting foreign dignitaries.
 In addition, the president contributes to the nation's external relations by undertaking overseas trips on Cabinet's advice.
 The president also serves as the ex officio chancellor of both the National University of Singapore and the Nanyang Technological University.

 Presidents have also used the office to champion charitable causes.
 Wee Kim Wee promoted sports and volunteerism; Ong Teng Cheong promoted culture and the arts, particularly music; and S. R. Nathan established the President's Challenge with the Ministry of Community Development, Youth and Sports and its statutory board, the National Council of Social Service.
 As of 2011, the endeavour had raised more than S$100 million for charities supporting disabled and needy people.